Harry Crerar: First World War

 Crerar returned to the 3rd Brigade as adjutant on 22 February.
-He resumed command of the 11th Battery again on 25 March.
+He assumed command of the 11th Battery again on 25 March.
 It supported the Canadian attacks in the Battle of Flers–Courcelette in September 1916.
 He attended a gunnery course at Witley Camp in England in February 1917, but returned to lead the 11th Battery in the Battle of Vimy Ridge in March.
-He was mentioned in despatches and made a member of the Distinguished Service Order in the 1917 Birthday Honours.
+He was mentioned in dispatches and made a member of the Distinguished Service Order in the 1917 Birthday Honours.

 In May 1917, Crerar attended a junior staff officer course.
 In August he became brigade major of the newly formed 5th Canadian Division Artillery, which was training in England, but soon after joined the Canadian Corps on the Western Front.
-Crerar worked closely with the brigade major of the Canadian Corps Artillery, British Major Alan Brooke, or "Brookie", as he was known from then on to Crerar, "a great fellow", and they would often "tramp the front line of battery positions together."
+Crerar worked closely with the brigade major of the Canadian Corps Artillery, British major Alan Brooke, or "Brookie", as he was known from then on to Crerar, "a great fellow", and they would often "tramp the front line of battery positions together."
 Crerar also worked with the corps counter battery staff officer (CBSO), Lieutenant-Colonel Andrew McNaughton; the two devised techniques for employing the corps's Newton 6-inch mortars in a counter-mortar role.

-In June 1918, as part of the ongoing "Canadianisation" of the corps, Brooke was given an appointment on the staff of the British First Army, and was succeeded as Staff Officer, Royal Artillery, (SORA) by Major Don A. White.
+In June 1918, as part of the ongoing "Canadianization" of the corps, Brooke was given an appointment on the staff of the British First Army and was succeeded as Staff Officer, Royal Artillery, (SORA) by Major Don A. White.
 White was immediately sent on a staff course, and Crerar acted as SORA until he returned.
 Crerar was thus SORA during the Battle of Amiens in August 1918.
 In October, McNaughton became the General Officer Commanding (GOC) Canadian Corps Heavy Artillery, and Crerar succeeded him as the CBSO, a position he held during the Battle of Valenciennes in November 1918.
 That month saw the war come to an end due to the Armistice with Germany.